Frequently Asked Questions

 If I submit a property tax protest request through your website, how long will I have to wait to hear the outcome?

-Hearings are scheduled by Tarrant Appraisal District (TAD) and I don’t have any control over the scheduling.
-Historically, my hearings are scheduled closer to the end of June/early July.
-In rare instances, my hearings will roll over into August.
-Once hearings start, I will be in back-to-back hearings every Monday–Saturday, until the hearing docket is complete.
+Hearings are scheduled by Tarrant Appraisal District (TAD) and the Firm does not have any control over the scheduling.
+Once hearings start, the Firm will be in back-to-back hearings every Monday–Saturday, until the hearing docket is complete.

 Absolutely.
 You know your property better than anyone.
-The more information you can give me about your property, the better.
-You can schedule a designated conference call time with me between May 16–May 31 to discuss your property.
+The more information you can give the Firm about your property, the better.
+You can schedule a designated conference call time, with Ms. Lowery Gallagher between May 17–May 24, 2023 to discuss your property.
+After you have registered, email the Firm to request a call at [email protected].

-Before May 16, I’m focused on client intake and ensuring my clients’ Notices of Protest are complete and filed timely, but am available to answer any quick questions about becoming a client or clarifying the property tax protest process.
+Before May 17, 2023, the Firm is focused on client intake and ensuring clients’ Notices of Protest are complete and filed timely.
+However, the Firm will be available to answer any quick questions about becoming a client or clarifying the property tax protest process.
+CLICK HERE to request a Free Cursory Review.

-After May 31, I’m focused on building my client’s cases, which is my top priority.
-So, if you would like to discuss the particulars of your property, be sure to schedule your one-on-one call between May 16–May 31.
+After May 24, 2023, the Firm is focused on building client cases, which is the Firm’s top priority.
+So, if you are a client and you would like to discuss the particulars of your property, be sure to schedule your one-on-one call after you register online.

 My house needs a lot of repairs.
 Is that considered at all during the hearing?